History of IYPT and NZYPT

 New Zealand was first represented in the tournament in Uppsala, Sweden in 2003 by a team from King’s College.
 Subsequently, a team from King’s College competed in Australia in 2004 and Switzerland in 2005.

 In March 2006, the first IYPT New Zealand Tournament was held to select the New Zealand team.
 This team was placed 6th in Slovakia gaining a bronze medal.
+You can see the complete list of NZ Representatives and their international results here

 In 2007 New Zealand had its best performance to date when it placed 2nd, gaining a silver medal in Korea.